dantetam/boardgame/README.md

 Community cards are shared by the whole group.
 Each player has a separate inventory where they may store item cards.

 Every player is assigned a number.
 This number determines turn order.
 It also determines random dice.
 Each player starts with 3 health points (HP).
-The limit is 7 HP.
+The maximum limit is 7 HP.
 Every turn you can eat one item and play one card.
 Players go in order, determined randomly.
 A "turn" is when all players do their actions (or lack of actions).

 A player dies when they reach zero HP.
 They are now dead.
 Dead players cannot play cards or draw, but any old effects may still activate.
 Dead players may still vote.
 Dead players cannot be chosen for "random plrs" or "other plrs".
+Dead players keep their items.
   Being dead is different than losing.
 Dead players may still win, but it's much harder.
 Losing is the end state of the game where some people have won the game.

 If a dead player is killed again, they are super dead.
 Alternatively, a player at or below -3 hp is super dead and cannot go below this number.
 Super dead players may not vote, heal, or come back to life.
+Super dead players' items are distributed randomly between all non super dead people.
 Instead, they choose a player to haunt on their turn.

+## Victory Conditions

+The default victory condition, that lasts all game unless otherwise specified, is that the last player alive wins by themselves.
+"Victory Condition" cards, when played, are shared across the group and define a new victory condition.
+You may fulfill the default and/or new victory condition to win.
+Once people win, everyone else who didn't win, loses.

 ## Cards